Chernivtsi: Religion

+Tombstones at the Jewish cemetery of Chernivtsi.

 The Residence of Bukovinian and Dalmatian Metropolitans is included in the UNESCO list of Architectural Heritage.

 Education

 Chernivtsi is a known scientific and educational center in Western Ukraine.
 Research Institutes of Thermoelectricity, the Institute of Medical and Ecological Problems of the Ministry of Health Care of Ukraine, Chernivtsi National University, Bukovinian State Medical University, Trade and Economics Institute, Institute of Economics and Law, Bukovinian State Institute for Finance and Economics.

 Secondary education in Chernivtsi is provided by: